buhowski/react-typescript/public/text-data/games/CossackSaga/Part1/Part1EN.md

 Unique "gypsy punks" — nomadic tribal recluses who embody warriors, sorcerers, seers, and shamans.
 They live by their own laws: friendly, fearless, and free, blending magic with martial skills.
 They often act as advisors, mercenaries, or choose to follow their own path.

+### Antagonist Clan

+- Supreme Leader — "Pops' Throne", the heart of the conspiracy.
+His goal is to subjugate the world to his orders, using demonic pacts to control all religions and politics.
+- Local Factions — subordinates with their own leaders, assistants, and servants.
+Created for every faith across the world, they infiltrate regions, seize local churches and religious institutions, using rituals and demonic interventions, gradually bringing people to the dark side.

 ### Game World

 - Locations and Environment: The core regions of the game include the Zaporizhian Sich, the Carpathians, Volhynia, Kyivan Rus, Crimea, and more.
 Each region features its most captivating locations — camps, ruins, caves, temples, and fortresses — condensed into an interactive map that preserves the atmosphere of history and mysticism.